akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 Add Details in Summary
 ----------------------

 The execution details page presents a summary and the errors encountered during the execution.
-You can easily use your own information or counter with following methods:
+Your own information and counter can be easily added with following methods:

 .. code-block:: php